-On an early November day two years ago, I was on the receiving end of life-taking and life-giving actions.
-The events I’m about to describe occurred one after the other, providing a vivid contrast between the two . . .
+On an early November day some years ago, I was on the receiving end of life-taking and life-giving actions.
+The events I’m about to describe occurred one after the other, providing a vivid contrast between the two.

 When I arrived at a local place of interest for a tour I’d signed up for, I approached the organizer of the event.
 Instead of greeting me, she turned away.
 Any benefit of the doubt I tried to grant her regarding the possibility she hadn’t seen me or was having a bad day was quickly erased when she cheerfully welcomed another attendee.
 Indeed, she spent the next almost-two hours happily interacting with others in attendance without speaking to me or acknowledging my presence in any way.
 Although I conversed with other participants, the icy treatment I received was difficult to endure.
 If I hadn’t been concerned about offending the person leading the tour, I would have disappeared somewhere along the way.
 In many ways I already felt invisible.

 I made my way back home in tears, depleted physically as well as emotionally.
 As I drove into my cul-de-sac, I realized there was a car in my driveway, my daughter’s car.
 My gaze shifted to the front door where she and my then-two-year-old grandson stood.
 In an instant, I knew God had sent me a much-needed gift.
 As I got out of the car Joshua trotted toward me enthusiastically, clutching a bag of freshly baked chocolate chip cookies he and Mary had made.
 The sticky note on the bag said, “Hi, Grammie!
 We love you!”
 I felt life flowing from these two who I deeply cherish, warming my heart so badly bruised by the unkindness of the morning.
 By the time we shared a picnic and I watched Joshua frolic on the playground in my neighborhood, my well-being had been restored.